inmeso/mplb/Manual.md

     nodeMacroVars[3] = 0;        // w
     }
     ```
     As shown above, the UDF will specify how to initialise all macroscopic variables at a computational node $(x,y,z)$ with assumption that the initial condition relies only coordinates.
-Then the system will automatically distribute this UDF to the whold domain.
+Then the system will automatically distribute this UDF to the whole domain.

     At the mesoscopic level, we can have different method to initialise the distribution based on the given macroscopic qunatities while we currently support the equilibrium one.
+To activate the funtionality, we call
+    ```c++
+    DefineInitialCondition();
+    ```

 9. Set the relaxation time and the time step.
     ```c++